-Part-time students may not be employed more than twenty (20) hours per week in any week in which the student is enrolled in more than twelve (12) class hours.
+Part-time students or part-time flex students may not be employed more than twenty (20) hours per week in any week in which the student is enrolled in more than twelve (12) class hours.

-A violation of the work policies governing full-time or part-time students will be considered a violation of the Code of Academic Integrity and could result in a student being sanctioned, including the possibility of expulsion from the School of Law.
+A violation of the work policies governing full-time, part-time, or part-time flex students will be considered a violation of the Code of Academic Integrity and could result in a student being sanctioned, including the possibility of expulsion from the School of Law.